VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

     * **Most light conditions**

-        She’s easy when it comes to light, managing in most conditions, though she’ll flower more in a brighter spot.
+        * She’s easy when it comes to light, managing in most conditions, though she’ll flower more in a brighter spot.
+        * They thrive in low light and are not to be put in direct sunlight.
+        * Too much sun causes the plant to be stressed and results in the leaves turning yellow and brown.

     * **Temperature**